 All pre-1990 drywall must now be tested for asbestos content before it can be recycled.
 If the testing indicates that it does not contain asbestos, the Comox Valley and Campbell River Waste Management Centres will accept the drywall for recycling.
 If the pre-1990 drywall does not have mud, it can be disposed with regular drywall for recycling.

-Haulers will be required to provide analytical data or proof with their application to show that drywall is free from asbestos or show the material does not have mud compound.
-Click here for a list of local companies that perform this type of testing.
+Haulers are required to provide a printed copy of the analytical data with their application form to show that drywall is free from asbestos or show the material does not have mud compound.
+There are several local companies that perform this type of testing.

 The cost of disposal for drywall (gypsum) has increased to $225/ tonne effective January 1, 2016 to cover recycling and transportation costs.

 The following steps must be completed for the acceptance of asbestos free drywall material at the Comox Valley and Campbell River waste management centres: